colinmcparland/landlord/readme.md

 If you answered yes, then this site is for you.
 Visit today at [landlord.tinybird.ca](https://landlord.tinybird.ca)

+### Bugs
+* Search addresses on secondary pages
+* Geolocatio off warning shows evey time you navigate to the main map

 ### Todo
-* Fix bug on new review page
-* Style it up baby with the cool new logo
-* Footer and the like
 * Google analytics
+* Link in email to go to your ad
+* Clean up main JS file
+* Make SCSS and JS files into partials